-- Subj: ORDER CONVENING THE FY-21 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - a.
-The Navy requires officers of exceptionally high professional, operational, clinical, and business competence with the intellectual capacity to think analytically and express themselves articulately.
+- Subj: ORDER CONVENING THE FY-22 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - The Navy requires officers of exceptionally high professional, operational, clinical, and business competence with the intellectual capacity to think analytically and express themselves articulately.
 They must have the energy to create and communicate the organization's vision, as well as build and motivate teams to accomplish that vision.
 Our leaders must be calculated risk-takers, inclusive in decision-making, and trusted by subordinates.
 They must have the courage to stand on principles and demonstrate a clear potential to lead the Navy of the future.
 They must recognize talent and mentor, coach, and develop juniors, then build the environment in which subordinates can thrive.
 They must understand and use best clinical practices and business tools in managing the health and readiness of our operating forces to ensure they are healthy and on the job.
-Our Medical Community's leadership must be drawn from those officers who clearly understand Navy Medicine's obligation to support the fleet and Marine Corps and demonstrate the capacity to meet the challenges of our commitment to maritime superiority. - b.
-You must ensure that Navy Medicine's future leaders possess the broad knowledge necessary to support the operating forces and are acknowledged leaders within their operational, clinical, scientific, and other specialties.
+Our Medical Community's leadership must be drawn from those officers who clearly understand Navy Medicine's obligation to support the fleet and Marine Corps and demonstrate the capacity to meet the challenges of our commitment to maritime superiority. - You must ensure that Navy Medicine's future leaders possess the broad knowledge necessary to support the operating forces and are acknowledged leaders within their operational, clinical, scientific, and other specialties.
 Likewise, officers selected must have demonstrated exceptional managerial skill and professional competence in executive and staff roles in the Fleet, Marine Corps, or shore establishment.
 In determining those officers best qualified for promotion, you should select those officers who have served in a broad spectrum of assignments requiring expertise in diverse functional areas.
 You shall give consideration to an officer's academic, clinical and/or scientific proficiency as a health professional to at least as great an extent as you give to that officer's administrative and management skills.
-Strong consideration should be given to board certification when a board certification exists for the specialty.
+Strong consideration should be given to board certification when a board certification exists for the specialty, provided they have had sufficient time to meet the requirements.
 It should be noted that, although there is no set career path for upward mobility, those you select will be placed almost assuredly in positions that require broad military and medical perspectives beyond the Department of the Navy.
 When officers serve in operational and/or joint environments where they are often among a small or "1-of-1" peer group, or where reporting seniors may be unfamiliar with the medical department career paths and/or the Navy fitness reports system, special attention must be taken in reviewing those officers' records.
-Excellence in operational support settings should receive special consideration as Navy

-Medicine shifts greater focus to readiness and operational support.
+Excellence in operational support settings should receive special consideration as Navy Medicine shifts greater focus to readiness and operational support.
 For operationally-focused specialties, consideration should be made for those officers who have demonstrated consistent superior performance and operational commitment.
+Special consideration should be given to those officers who have demonstrated the ability to move seamlessly across domains.